Letter of Consent in Singapore: Eligibility and How to Apply

 - The potential employee’s overall job profile.

-- The economic viability of the Singapore company applying for the LOC on behalf of the potential employee.
+- The economic viability of the Singapore company applying for the Letter of Consent on behalf of the potential employee.

 - The availability of local candidates for the position being offered to the foreign potential employee.
-For example, the outcome for the successful grant of the LOC increases if the job or position being filled by the employee is in a field where local candidates (i.e. Singapore citizens or permanent residents) are not readily available.
+For example, the outcome for the successful grant of the Letter of Consent increases if the job or position being filled by the employee is in a field where local candidates (i.e. Singapore citizens or permanent residents) are not readily available.

 How Can a Letter of Consent be Cancelled?

-The employer or an appointed employment agent may apply for the cancellation of the LOC within 1 week after the foreign employee’s last day of the notice period for the termination of employment.
+The employer or an appointed employment agent may apply for the cancellation of the Letter of Consent within 1 week after the foreign employee’s last day of the notice period for the termination of employment.

 Before cancellation, however, the following need to be accomplished: